Esther Aberdeen Holm

-Esther Aberdeen Holm (January 6, 1904 – May 4, 1984) was an American academic who began as a paleontologist turning to applied geology.
+Esther Aberdeen Holm (January 6, 1904 – May 4, 1984) was an American academic who began as a paleontologist before turning to applied geology.

 Early life

 Born in Chicago, Illinois she made many trips to Lake Michigan where her passion for geology began.
 Through encouragement from her mother, she was able to support herself through her years attending Northwestern University by working as a stenographer for an advertising company.
 She married on August 15, 1953, to Donald August Holm who she met while working in Algiers.
 At the time, she traveled to Saudi Arabia where she grew fond of Arabian horses and brought several of them to Arizona.

 Education

 Holm was hired as a physical education instructor at the YWCA in St. Joseph, Michigan for only a year after her graduation in 1928, before returning to Northwestern University where she had obtained her master's degree in science.
 After which, she carried on at the institution as a tutor before she entered graduate school at the University of Chicago in 1933, studying only for a year before she postponed her studies to work as a geology instructor at Milwaukee-Downer College for one more year.
 In 1937 Holm received her Ph.D. from the University of Chicago with a major in paleontology.